pro0pegasus/pro0pegasus/README.md

 ## 🌟 About Me

 - **Front-End Focus:** React.js, Next.js, and modern web design principles.
-- **Background:** Final-year BA in English student, ALX coding community member, and entrepreneur in metallic construction.
+- **Background:** Final-year BA in English student, ALX coding community member, and entrepreneur.
 - **Certification:** Completed a rigorous 12-month ALX Software Engineering program, specialising in front-end development, with a strong focus on modern web technologies and best practices.

 ### Highlights of the ALX Program: